cranchange/cran_change.org/letter.md

 4. **Consult with the community to create or modify CRAN policy**.

+Currently changes on CRAN policy are only announced biannualy on the R journal issue.
+However, CRAN policy experiments more frequent changes which are enforced before the notification on the R journal.
+Thus, maintainers need to frequently check for CRAN policy changes if they want prevent their packages being archived.
-To our knowledge CRAN policy changes have been made without announcing or consulting the package maintainers affected.
-The community has set up ways to track changes on it.
-Discussing and announcing those changes, for example on the R-pkg-devel mailing list before they are being acted upon will reduce CRAN reviewers work as package maintainers will be able to be proactive and apply the CRAN policies while developing their packages or before they receive a message from CRAN, reducing the work from CRAN team.
+The community has set up ways to track changes on it but discussing and announcing those changes as they happen.
+For example on the R-pkg-devel mailing list before they are being acted upon will reduce CRAN reviewers work as package maintainers will be able to be proactive and apply the CRAN policies while developing their packages or before they receive a message from CRAN, reducing the work from CRAN team.
+In addition, to our knowledge CRAN policy changes have been made without announcing beforehand or consulting the package maintainers affected.
+Doing so could help align better the view of package maintainers about CRAN and help understand the motivation of the policy.

 5. Establish a **governance model** including a **process** by which community members can propose changes to CRAN policies or processes.

-This governance would ensure that future changes keep all involved aligned.
-For example the PEP system in Python, or the boards of Bioconductor are some examples of governance bodies on similar communities.
+This governance would ensure that future changes keep all involved aligned when R users and package maintainers would provide unsolicited constructive feedback about CRAN.
+For example, the PEP system in Python, or the boards of Bioconductor are some governance strategies on similar communities that can be used as inspiration.

 6. If **CRAN modifies or archives a package** for any reason this must be **notified** to maintainers.